bhimender/TreeImplementation/README.md

 ==================
 *****Please refer to README.pdf and HowTo.pdf for details*********

 Compilation Instructions : Compiler to use : 'javac'.
-All the '.java' files, including 'dictionary.java', are stored in one folder, 'arora_bhimender'.
+All the '.java' files, including 'dictionary.java', are stored in one folder.

 In the directory,

 javac *.java

 compiles all the files.

-To run the following commands are used: java dictionary -r s order java dictionary -u filePath
+To run the following commands are used:

+java dictionary -r s order

+java dictionary -u filePath

 Please note here that, the program expects either full path for the input file, or the input file to be present in the same directory as the classes.